And what I’m doing to (try to) stay healthy

 Intermittent eczema, atopic dermatitis and psoriasis

-- Clobetasol cream and Protopic ointment as needed (prescription)
+- Clobetasol cream and Protopic ointment as needed (prescriptions)

 Yeast/fungal overgrowth on skin